Gluing variations: The Bondi parameterisation

 obtaining thus $V|_{\mcN}$ by integration.
 Further, all radial derivatives $\partial^i _r V|_{\secN}$ can be determined algebraically in terms of the already-known fields by inductively $r$-differentiating this equation.

 \item The field $\partial_u \gamma_{AB}|_{\secN}$ is needed to integrate

-where the symbol $\TS$ denotes the traceless-symmetric part of a tensor; note that the TS part of each of the terms in the box is zero when $n=3$.
+where the symbol $\TS$ denotes the traceless-symmetric part of a tensor with respect to the metric $\gamma_{AB}$ and where $R[\gamma]_{AB}$ is the Ricci tensor of the metric $\gamma_{AB}$; note that the TS part of each of the terms in the box is zero when $n=3$.
 One thus determines $\partial_u \gamma_{AB}|_{\mcN}$. \item The $u$-derivative of $\beta$ on $\mcN$ can be calculated by integrating the equation obtained by $u$-differentiating \eqref{22XII22.2}, after expressing the right-hand side in terms of the fields determined so far:

 For this we also need the initial value $\partial_u \beta|_{\secN} $.

 \item \ptcheck{6I23 together with mathematica file} The equation

 reads